MohGovIL/Ramzor/README.md

 We decided to post our vision of the digital solution for vaccination certificates and appreciate any feedback.

-# Global Safe Travel Solution
+# :flight_departure: Global Safe Travel Solution

 ## Background